Diseases in the Egyptian Mau: A detailed look at this fascinating and rare cat breed

 Leukodystrophy

-What is Leukodystrophy?
+What is leukodystrophy?

 Symptoms

-Symptoms of leukodystrophy can vary depending on the extent of the disease, but often include:
+The symptoms of leukodystrophy can vary depending on the extent of the disease, but often include:

 • Coordination disorders

-• Muscle tremors
+• muscle tremors

-• Loss of control of limbs
+• Loss of control over the limbs

-• Advanced movement disorders up to paralysis
+• Advanced movement disorders up to and including paralysis

-Diagnosis of leukodystrophy requires specialized examinations:
+The diagnosis of leukodystrophy requires specialized examinations:

 • Neurological examination: To assess reflexes, muscle strength and coordination.

-Differential diagnosis
+Differential diagnostics

 Treatment options